– Mordecai Kaplan

 Join with other volunteers to package and distribute grocery baskets to low-income families in South Los Angeles.

 One on One Outreach is grassroots program that provides groceries to low income families in South Central L.A.
 One Sunday every month volunteers meet to pack and deliver groceries door to door in the neighborhood we serve.
 One on One was established in 1998 by Ashly Plourde who saw a need in his own neighborhood for families to receive assistance to make it through the end of each month.
 We deliver on the 3rd or 4th Sunday of every month.
 This usually takes about 2 to 2 1/2 hours.
 From small beginnings of 20 boxes of food we now deliver 150 boxes to apartments.
 We deliver 1000’s of tons of free groceries annually.
 In the last few years KI members have donated their time and money to supporting this 100% volunteer program.
 They have seen the benefits of helping and interacting with the recipients of these boxes of groceries.

 Kehillat Israel is the single largest donor of food to the Westside Food Bank.
 We collect food year-round in Westside Food Bank barrels located at our main entrance.
 A special emphasis is placed on the Food Bank each year during the High Holidays.
 For the past several years, we have broken the record we set the previous year.
-In 2011, we contributed 30,000 pounds of food.
+In 2013, we contributed with over 82,000 pounds of food.